-Type of Load Load chargeable (as %age of NAV)

-Entry Load Not applicable

-Exit Load Nil.
+Type of Load Load chargeable (as %age of NAV) Entry Load Not applicable Exit Load Nil.
+Unite issued on u convestment of IDCW shall not be subject to Load.
+No load shall be lovied on switches between entions and

 Units issued on reinvestment of IDCW shall not be subject to Load.
 No load shall be levied on switches between options and sub-options of the Scheme.